Lawliar/CO3/README.md

 ## Directory:
 ```
-- deps: projects that CO3 is dependent upon (except symcc).
+- deps: projects that CO3 is dependent upon, except the SymCC folder which is there because that is the comparison target.
 - firmware: source code for the firmware images used in the paper.
-- fuzzer: fuzzing and CO3 coordinator script borrowed from SymCC.
+- fuzzer: fuzzing (i.e., SHiFT) and CO3 coordinator script borrowed from SymCC.
 - pass: the LLVM instrumentation pass.
-- sym_backend: the symbolic constraint builder and solver that are based on CO3's protocol.
+- sym_backend (aka the orchestrator): the symbolic constraint builder and solver that are based on CO3's protocol.
-- sym_runtime: the runtime for workstation applications (to interact with the sym_backend).
+- sym_runtime: the runtime for workstation applications (to interact with the orchestrator).
 - utils: helper scripts to visualize the SVFG, communicate with the MCU.
 ```
-## before you start:
+## Before you start:
 1. all components (including firmware) are built with cmake, if you see `cmake build`, it means: create an empty `build` dir, cd to it, type `cmake ..`, and type `make`.

-2. before using the docker file, submodule init are required, also llvm prebuilt and arm toolchain should be decompressed to the specified folder.
+2. before using the docker file, submodule init are required, also llvm prebuilt and arm-gcc toolchain should be decompressed to the specified folder.

 3. CO3 features concolic executing the firmware on the MCU; for concolic executing the firmware, physical MCU is required.